Anthea Indira Ong

 Our Tree Stories (Founder)

-Founded in 2017, Tree of the Year Singapore is a social movement to get Singaporeans and residents alike to share their stories about and with their favourite trees, to humanise trees and raise awareness of nature and climate change.
-The best tree story goes through a public vote to be the Tree of the Year Singapore (TOYS).
+Founded in 2017, Our Tree Stories is a social movement to get Singaporeans and residents alike to share their stories about and with their favourite trees, to humanise trees and raise awareness of nature and climate change.
 Every tree tells a story, your story.
-We are also part of the Asian-wide effort, Asian Tree of the Year.
+We are also the Singapore partner for the Asian Tree of the Year.

 Circle of Bliss (Founder/Host/Facilitator)